Rare Books and Special Collections

 The Mabel Smith Douglass Library

-Special collections in the Mabel Smith Douglass Library are accessed through the Library's reference desk.
+Special collections in the Mabel Smith Douglass Library/a> are accessed through the Library's reference desk.
 Some of these materials are listed in the Library Catalog.
 Guides to the Library's special collections, available at the reference desk, provide access to the balance of these collections.

 Materials such as yearbooks, the Caellian (student newspaper), memorabilia, deans' papers and reports pertaining to the New Jersey College for Women, renamed Douglass College in1955, are referred to as the NJCANA Collection.
 Post-1955 items of a similar nature, related to Douglass College, comprise the DOUGLASSENSIA Collection.